RostJunior/emily/README.md

 This is my first project online store in Java (Hibernate, JavaMail, Spring, MultipartFile, JavaIO, MySql, Servlets, JSP, XML, HTML, CSS, JavaScript, JQuery, Bootstrap, Spring Security)

-Online shop made on the basis of the website http://emily.hol.es to which was attached: <br />
+Online shop made on the basis of the website <a href="http://emily.hol.es" >emily.hol.es</a> to which was attached: <br />
 1 - registration and authorization of users; <br />
 2 - feedback form with the administration; <br />
 3 - admin panel; <br />